porterjamesj/virtualenvwrapper.el/README.md

    directory so that any tools that depend on this variable function correctly (one such tool is [jedi](http://tkf.github.io/emacs-jedi/)).
-4. The virtualenv's `bin` directory added to the `exec-path`, so that Emacs itself can find the environment's installed executables.
+4. The virtualenv's `bin` directory is added to the `exec-path`, so that Emacs itself can find the environment's installed executables.
 This is useful, for example, if you want to have Emacs spawn a subprocess running an executable installed in a virtualenv.